 The opening letter from HMRC will notify the taxpayer of their suspicion that the taxpayer has committed tax fraud and enclose a copy of Code of Practice 9 (COP9).

 The letter will include the offer of a contract through the CDF.
-Taxpayers have just 60 days to respond from the date of HRMC’s initial letter.
+Taxpayers have just 60 days to respond from the date of HMRC’s initial letter.
 Only two options are available:

 - Accept HMRC’s offer of CDF - Here you sign a contract stating that you accept HMRC’s offer to disclose any loss of tax that has been brought about by your deliberate conduct.